IvanRublev/Domo/README.md

 |> Order.put!(:note, Note --- "Deliver on Tue")
 ```

-The dialyzer can check if properly tagged values are passed as parameters
+At the compile-time the dialyzer can check if properly tagged values are passed
+as parameters to these functions.

+At the run-time, each function checks the values passed in against the types set
+in the `field/3` macro.
+In case of mismatch, the functions raise an error.

+That works with tags, and with any other user or system type, you may specify
+for the field.
+You can introduce tags in the project gracefully,
+taking them in appropriate proportion with the type safe-structs.

-to these functions.
-The `new!/1` function can be overridden to make data
+The functions mentioned above can be overridden to make data validations.
-validations.
+Please, be careful and modify struct with a super(...) call.
+This call should
+be the last call in the overridden function.

+It's still possible to modify a struct with %{... | s } map syntax and other
+standard functions directly skipping the checks.
+Please, use the functions mentioned above for the type-safety.

 After the module compilation, the Domo library checks if all tags that
 are used with the `---/2` operator are defined and appropriately aliased.

 The following options can be passed with `use Domo, ...`

 #### Options